paras594/Node-contact-form/README.md

 ## Details

 This is complete contact form project.
 It uses Nodemail in conjunction with Mailgun service to handle email delivery through backend.
 To use this form you need to create account on [Mailgun](https://www.mailgun.com/).
-Maingun will provide the api-key and domain which you can add in .env file in project.
-Then you can simply require the sendMail function from mail.js file and start receiving emails.
+Mailgun will provide the api-key and domain which you can add in .env file in project.
+Then you can simply require the sendMail function from mail.js file from libs folder and start receiving emails.

 __Api-key and domain setup in .env file__